-Accreditation is a process by which U.S. institutions of higher education undergo peer review to assess and certify that the institution meets a threshold of quality, and is eligible to receive federal funds (e.g. through student aid or grants).
-Swarthmore College is accredited by the Middle States Commission on Higher Education.
+Accreditation is a process by which U.S. institutions of higher education undergo peer review to assess and certify that the institution meets standards of quality, and is eligible to receive federal funds (e.g. through student aid or grants).
+Swarthmore College is accredited by the Middle States Commission on Higher Education (MSCHE), 1007 North Orange Street, 4th Floor, MB #166, Wilmington, DE 19801, 267-284-5011.
 In order to maintain accreditation, institutions provide routine evaluations in the forms of annual reports, decennial self-studies, and interim (between self-studies) periodic review reports.
 The latter two involve evaluation by external reviewers.

 Swarthmore began working on its 2019 decennial self-study in 2017.
 This work involved our entire community, with a number of working groups and multiple opportunities for community input and feedback during the process.
 The work culminated with a Self-Study report and a visit by a team of peer evaluators in spring of 2019.
 Carol Nackenoff, Richter Professor of Political Science, and Robin Huntington Shores, Director of Institutional Effectiveness, Research & Assessment, were co-chairs of the Steering Committee, which guided the College through this process.

 The Commission reaffirmed the College's accreditation in June.
 The College's next regularly scheduled Mid-Point Peer Review will take place in 2024 (this is a review of materials submitted through the College's annual reporting to the Commission and requires no additional preparations by the College) and the next full Self-Study Evaluation is scheduled for 2027-28.
 The work for that Self-Study will begin in 2025-26.

 Our accreditation status may be viewed at any time on the Commission's website.